vitorbarbosa1221412/SIDIS-3DB-G02/docs/Glogal_Artifacts/FURPS.md

 ## Performance

-The software should be able to add and store more and more information, about the labs, the clients, etc.
+The software should be able to add and store more and more information.
 It also should start up in less than 10 seconds.
 At certain times of the day, it is expected that the system will be overloaded.
 To avoid potential problems, the system must be prepared so that the response time is at maximum of 5 seconds regardless of the existing load.